openethereum/openethereum.github.io/Light-Client.md

                                    potentially higher in bandwidth.
 Has no effect with subcommands (default: false).

+Parity light client version >=1.11 will start the synchronization from a hardcoded block number if no related database was found on the device (e.g. the light client was launched for the first time or the database was deleted).
+This allows to reach the top of the chain in a matter of seconds.

+Use the flag `--no-hardcoded-sync` to prevent this behavior and sync all headers starting from the genesis block.

+Read more about the `hardcodedSync` parameters in the FAQ - [How to generate a new hardcoded sync block for Parity light client](FAQ-Basic-Operations,-Configuration,-and-Synchronization.html#how-to-generate-a-new-hardcoded-sync-block-for-parity-light-client) and [chain specifications](https://wiki.parity.io/Chain-specification.html) wiki pages.

 By default, each Parity node serves state data for connected light peers.
 To disable this, use the `--no-serve-light` command-line flag.

     --no-serve-light               Disable serving of light peers. (default: false)